jeroensmeets/11t/README.md

 # README #

-Matodor is an iOs and Android app for [Mastodon](https://mastodon.social), written in FuseTools.
+Matodor is an iOS and Android app for [Mastodon](https://mastodon.social), written in FuseTools.
 In beta for both Android and iOS.

 ### What are your plans for Matodor? ###